adam-sid/microclimate-sensor-network/README.md

 ### Forecasting

 The backend also contains machine learning models that were generated from [this separate project](https://github.com/adam-sid/python-machine-learning).
-Data from the OpenWeather API 3.0 is pulled across and run through the models to generate more accurate microclimate readings.
+Data from OpenWeather API 3.0 is pulled across and run through the models to generate an accurate microclimate forecast up to 48 hours ahead.
 ![Forecast](readme-images/forecast.jpg)